 MLIT205 Italian Language Immersion

-With a theoretical and hands-on approach, this intermediate course offers the opportunity for students to increase all four language skills (aural-oral/reading/writing/grammar) while at the same experiencing the culture first hand.
-Students will attend classes every day and under the supervision of a Bentley Modern Language Faculty will visit various sites.
-These visits will offer the students a chance to appreciate the history and culture of Italy.
-This course will fulfill the same requirements for Modern Language intermediate course depending on language placement.
-Therefore, it can fulfill Arts and Sciences language requirement, or LSM Global Perspective language courses, as well as Modern Language Italian minor requirements.
+With a theoretical and hands-on approach, this intermediate course offers the opportunity for students to increase all four language skills (aural-oral/reading/writing/grammar) while at the same experiencing the culture firsthand.
+Students will attend classes every day and, under the supervision of a Bentley Modern Language faculty member will visit various sites.
+These visits will offer students a chance to appreciate the history and culture of Italy.
+This course will fulfill the same requirements for the Modern Language intermediate course depending on language placement.
+Therefore, it can fulfill the Arts and Sciences language requirement, or LSM Global Perspective language courses, as well as Modern Language Italian minor requirements.

 MLIT304 Italian for Cinema